MAziz-0/My-Portfolio/README.md

 There was some issues for phones with a pixel count smaller then 350 pixels but I was unable enforce a media query as the content would be undermined.

-### Bugs
+## Bugs

 1. White space underneath each section.

     Fix: Set margin and padding to 0, used internal CSS to set max-width and margin size for Paragraphs.

 2. Section heading borders overlapping when reducing screen size.

     Fix: Changed sections into fluid containders and utilised m-auto and reduces sizes of borders and text.
 Changed Section 2 into a span fit larger content.

 3. Unable to change padding and margin for background images.

     Fix: Used display: flex instead of Position element to have more room for styling.

 4. Excess padding on Navigation bar.

     Fix: used py-0 to reduce padding.

 5. Carousel slides changing size based on content.

     Fix: Set an inline fixed height and width to keep the block the same size.

-6. Previous/Next button are not aligned in the center:
+6. Previous/Next button are not aligned in the center of the Carousel:

     Fix: Added a negative top number to push buttons to a new position.

 ## Deployment